The Bible

 How to read the Bible

-Also note that most of the modern Bibles are not in chronological order, because the Bible translators choose to rather group similar books together, than keeping the chronological order because the time period of some books overlap.
+Also note that most of the modern Bibles are not in chronological order, because the Bible translators choose to rather group similar books together, instead of keeping the chronological order.

 Commentaries, creeds, sermons, Christian books, apps, videos and websites (even this one you are currently reading) are based on human interpretations.
 They should inspire you to turn to the Bible, but should not be used to replace the Bible.
 It is your own responsibility to search the scriptures and ask for God's Spirit to guide and reveal the truth.